 - 1 stalk green onion finely chopped

-- 2 cups whole milk if you're dairy-free substitute with unflavoured dairy-free milk
+- 2 cups whole milk or heavy cream (If you're dairy-free, use unflavored dairy-free milk)

 - ½ tablespoon sesame oil